UnitVectorY-Labs/ServiceAuthCentral/docs/modules/datamodel.md

 There are multiple data model implementations that are available.
 Exactly one module must be enabled at runtime.

 > {: .important }
-> Each module implementation will have additional environment variables that are required for it to work correctly when it is enabled.
+> Each module implementation will have additional properties that are required to be set for it to work correctly when it is enabled, typically through envirionment variables.

 - [Data Model - Firestore]({{ site.baseurl }}{% link modules/datamodelfirestore.md %}): Firestore implementation for the repository interfaces
 - [Data Model - Memory]({{ site.baseurl }}{% link modules/datamodelmemory.md %}): In-memory implementation for the repository interfaces used for testing and development